Multi-Scale McKean-Vlasov SDEs: Moderate Deviation Principle in Different Regimes: Introduction

+However, as $\delta\to 0$ (hence, $\varepsilon\to 0 $), the term (\ref{es1+}) will blow up, thus we could not involve such a homogenization term in the MDP topic.
+In addition, Morse and Spiliopoulos \cite{ms} considered the MDP for the slow-fast system with additional homogenization term $\frac{\sqrt{\delta}}{\sqrt{\varepsilon}}K(X^{\delta}_t,Y^{\delta}_t)$.
+In this case, one should not expect in general to have a strong convergence rate, or $L^2$ convergence at all, if one added the such term in the drift of the slow component and/or if one allowed for the diffusion coefficient of the slow component to depend on the state of the fast component (see \cite[Remark 4.4]{blp}).
+However, as evidenced in \cite{ms} a weak convergence rate is sufficient in the setting without dependence on the law of the process to derive the MDP, which deserves further investigations for McKean-Vlasov case in the future work.

-are independent $d_1$ and $d_2$ dimensional standard Brownian motions respectively.
-Notice that R\"{o}ckner et al.~\cite{RSX1} first studied the averaging principle of \eref{E2} for fixed $\delta=1$, more precisely, they proved that the slow component in \eref{E2} converges strongly to the solution of the averaged equation, as $\varepsilon\rightarrow0$, with optimal convergence rate $1/2$, which could be seen as the classical functional law of large numbers.
-The interested readers can see also \cite{HLL4,HLS,LWX,LX23,SXW,XLLM} for the averaging principle results for multi-scale McKean-Vlasov SDEs within different settings.
-Very recently, based on the results of \cite{RSX1}, the first and third named authors of this work with their collaborators in \cite{HLLS} further studied the CLT and LDP for \eref{E2}.
+For the study of asymptotic behavior for {multi-scale McKean-Vlasov SDEs}, R\"{o}ckner et al.~\cite{RSX1} first studied the averaging principle of system \eref{E2} for fixed $\delta=1$, more precisely, they proved that the slow component in \eref{E2} converges strongly to the solution of the averaged equation, as $\varepsilon\rightarrow0$, with optimal convergence rate $1/2$, which could be seen as the classical functional law of large numbers.
+The interested readers can see also \cite{bs3,HLL4,HLS,LWX,LX23,SXW,XLLM} for the averaging principle results for multi-scale McKean-Vlasov SDEs within different settings.
+Very recently, based on the results of \cite{RSX1}, the first and third named authors of this work with their collaborators in \cite{HLLS} further studied the CLT and LDP for system \eref{E2}.

 Thus in order to bridge the gap between CLT scale and LDP scale as mentioned before, the main aim of this paper is to investigate the moderate deviations of $X^{\delta}_t$ in \eref{E2} from the averaged equation $\bar{X}_t$, as $\delta\rightarrow0$ (hence $\varepsilon\rightarrow0$).
 That is, consider the asymptotic behavior of the trajectory